Robert Wilson (director): Visual art and design

-Personal life
+Personal life and death

-Wilson lives in New York.
+Wilson lived in New York.
 As of 2000, he estimated that he "spends 10 days a year at his apartment in New York".
 For many years he was romantically involved with Andy de Groat, a dancer and choreographer with whom he collaborated in the 1970s.

+Wilson died from a short illness at his home in Water Mill, New York, on July 31, 2025, at the age of 83.

 Style

-Wilson is known for pushing the boundaries of theatre.
+Wilson is known for having pushed the boundaries of theater.
 His works are noted for their austere style, very slow movement, and often extreme scale in space or in time.
 The Life and Times of Joseph Stalin was a 12-hour performance, while KA MOUNTain and GUARDenia Terrace was staged on a mountaintop in Iran and lasted seven days.